129.3 Incapacity

 Proof of incapacity includes:

-When the parent submits a report of Physical/Mental Examination (PA 586), incapacity is verified if one of the following is true:
+When the parent submits a Report of Physical/Mental Examination (PA 586), incapacity is verified if one of the following is true:

 When the parent turns in a Medical Assessment Form (PA 635), incapacity is verified if:

-At application, authorization of benefits may not be delayed beyond 30 days if the client cooperates to get the information.
+At application, authorization of benefits may not be delayed beyond 30 days if the applicant cooperates to get the information.
 The CAO must authorize TANF for 30 days while waiting for proof of incapacity.

 55 Pa.
 Code § 125.21(b)